e2b-dev/E2B/README.md

 For developing with hot reloading and contributing to the project you may want to run the app locally without Docker Compose (`npm run start` command).
 Here are the steps for how to do it.

 You will need:
-- GPT-4 access (support for more and custom models coming soon)
+- OpenAI API key (support for more and custom models coming soon)
 - Docker
 - Node.js *16+*
 - Python *3.10+*